 Take both (most senior AI engineers eventually do):

-• • You build AI apps and you operate the platform they run on
+- • You build AI apps and you also own the backend infrastructure they run on

 Sequencing: A Realistic 12-Week Plan for Both